1871fotc/1871fotc.github.io/docs/headstones/moved-paddington-headstones.md

 ## Paddington Cemetery Remains and Headstones moved to Toowong Cemetery { data-search-exclude }

-The table below lists the 139 human remains and 106[^1] headstones were moved from Paddington Cemetery to Toowong Cemetery.
+The table below lists the 139 human remains and 106[^1] headstones that were moved from Paddington Cemetery to Toowong Cemetery.

 [^1]: Appendix 3 in Volume 2 of the 1914 Parliamentary papers states 105 headstones were moved, Wm.
 Stokes' headstone wasn't counted as it was 'Removed at the applicants expense'.